Bishop Stopford's School: Sixth form

+Pupils may take a 1-year BTEC course in either OCR business studies or BTEC art and design, or AS/A2 levels.

 History

 After almost a century of attempts by the Church to found a church secondary school in Enfield, Bishop Stopford's was founded on St. Polycarp's Day 1967 and opened its doors to its first pupils on 7 September 1967.
 Its founder was the then Bishop of London, the Right Reverend Robert Wright Stopford.
 The school was founded to provide an Anglican church school for the children of Enfield, who at that time had several Church primary schools but no Church secondary school.
 The school was established in the buildings of the old Suffolk's Secondary Modern School.

 The school hit the headlines in February 1990 when three rottweiler dogs escaped from a nearby property and entered the school premises and attacked and injured several pupils.
-The incident became known as the 'St. Valentine's Day Massacre' among pupils at the time, and was a contributing factor in the introduction of the Dangerous Dogs Act (1991).
-Former pupil, comedian Russell Kane described the experience in his 2019 memoir, Son of a Silverback.